Please read these Guidelines carefully and follow them closely. Entries that do not meet our guidelines may be disqualified. Thanks!

 Submissions must be made using your private email account from the college or university, or if you do not have such an account, inform us in your cover letter.

-- Each student may submit only one poem.
+- Again, only one poem per student.
 Multiple submissions will be disqualified.

 - Once you submit a poem, you cannot recall or revise it, or substitute another in its place.

-- The length limit is 70 lines, including extra spaces between stanzas, but shorter poems stand just as good a chance of winning.
+- The 70-line length limit includes extra spaces between stanzas.
+But of course, shorter poems stand just as good a chance of winning.

 - Formatting: Poems must be typed, single-spaced, in 11- or 12-point font.